EricKeenan/EricKeenan.github.io/README.md

 # About
 Hello!
-I'm Eric, I'm a PhD student in Ice Sheet and Climate Group within the Atmospheric and Oceanic Sciences department at the University of Colorado.
-I'm interested in numerical modeling of the cryosphere.
+I'm Eric, I'm a PhD student in the [Ice Sheets and Climate Group](https://www.colorado.edu/lab/icesheetclimate/) at the University of Colorado.
+I'm interested in Earth System data science and numerical modeling of ice sheets.
+My primary computational tools are Linux and Python.

+You can find me on Twitter [@EricKeenanCU](https://twitter.com/EricKeenanCU) and if you like, take a look at my [CV](https://drive.google.com/file/d/1ySf7i-YbFlgqOT8E7SNSnuSEPYJA-SFp/view).

 # Publications
 Lundquist, J. D., C. Chickadel, N. Cristea, W. R. Currier, B. Henn, **E. Keenan**, and J. Dozier, 2018, Separating snow and forest temperatures with thermal infrared remote sensing, Remote Sensing of the Environment, 209, 7640779. https://doi.org/10.1016/j.rse.2018.03.001